holochain/deepkey/README.md

 **Create**: The validation that happens when you create a new `KeysetRoot`

 - A `KeysetRoot` struct must deserialize cleanly from the record being validated.
-- Must be created at index 4 (5th position) in the author's chain.
+- Must be created at index 4 (5th item) in the author's chain.
 - The author must be the FDA.
 - The signature of the FDA from the root/ephemeral pubkey must be valid.